knpuniversity/symfony4/sfcasts/upgrade-sf5/migrate-password-hashing.md

 the user *we* just logged in as - has an argon-hashed password!

 So that's it!
 By adding a few lines of config and two simple methods, our existing users will be upgraded to the latest algorithm safely over time.
+And we can brag about this cool feature to our friends.

 Next, we're *just* about done with our tour through my favorite new Symfony 5 features.
 But before we're done, I want to talk about PHP 7.4 preloading and a way to double-check that service wiring across your *entire* app is working correctly.
+Because, surprise!
+We have a hidden bug.